-What would you do if you wanted to give your portraits an edgy, futuristic look, as if they could’ve come straight out of “Blade Runner”?
+What would you do if you wanted to give your images an edgy, futuristic look, as if they could’ve come straight out of “Blade Runner”?

 I like to literally blur the boundary between stills and motion, which often results in unexpected images like these.
 And if you’re thinking you need all sorts of fancy sets and gear, think again.
 All you really need is your creativity.
 Oh, and a DSLR, some lenses, and an old iPhone that you probably already have lying around in a drawer somewhere, along with FinalCut Pro or other video editing software.